syncfusion-content/javascript-docs/js/DropDownList/Concepts-and-Features/Appearance-and-Styling.md

 **[JavaScript]**

-// Initialize the control in JavaScript
+// Initializes the control in JavaScript

 <script type="text/javascript">